pkuqiwang/nifi_lab/README.md

 	- Drag and drop ConsumeKafka_0_10 and config like the following
 	- ![Image](https://github.com/pkuqiwang/nifi_lab/blob/master/lab6-1.png)
 	- Drag adn drop PuFile processor and link the kafka processor to it, set ```Directory``` value to ```/tmp/nifilab```
-	- start all processor and you will see the JSON data file get read from kafka queue and writen to local folder
+	- start all processor and you will see the JSON data file get read from kafka queue and written to local folder

 ------------------